RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-json-files/index.md

 ---
-title: Extend a yaml file
+title: Manipulate a json file
 publishedDate: '2023-08-03'
 description: An introduction template utilizing the json editing actions
 ---